Backup QBs Dobbs, Minshew shine, Eagles edge Browns 21-20

 On Thursday, the three-time Pro Bowler accepted a settlement with the league, ending months of speculation about his status.
 Watson will sit 11 games, pay a $5 million fine and undergo evaluation and counseling before returning.

-Watson was accused of sexual assault and harassment by two dozen women during massage therapy appointments while he played for the Houston Texans.

-In advance of the game, the Eagles and Browns practiced together for two days, allowing Philadelphia coach Nick Sirianni and Cleveland’s Kevin Stefanski to get valuable reps for their starters.
+In advance of the game, the Eagles and Browns practiced together for two days, allowing Sirianni and Cleveland’s Kevin Stefanski to get valuable reps for their starters.

 Minshew, who made two starts last season when Hurts was out with an ankle injury, went 4 of 4 for 43 yards on Philadelphia’s game-opening possession, which ended with Boston Scott barreling in from the 1.